 William Feeman, DVM

 Dr. William E. Feeman III is a graduate of The Ohio State University with a Bachelor's of Science in Zoology and a Doctorate of Veterinary Medicine.
-He is an active member of the American Veterinary Medical Association (AVMA) and the Ohio Veterinary Medical Association (OVMA).
-He has published articles in the peer-reviewed journals Veterinary Medicine (Idiosyncrasies in Greyhounds that Can Affect their Medical Care; Subjective Review of Chemical Restraint and Anesthetic Protocols Used for Blood Donations in Cats; Using a Dental Root Elevator to Remove Footpad Corns in Dogs: Two Practitioners ' Experience) and Veterinary Clinical Pathology (Serum Creatinine Concentrations in Retired Racing Greyhounds) and is a contributor to Celebrating Greyhounds Magazine.
+He is an active member of the American Veterinary Medical Association (AVMA).
+He has published articles in the peer-reviewed journals Veterinary Medicine (Idiosyncrasies in Greyhounds that Can Affect their Medical Care; Subjective Review of Chemical Restraint and Anesthetic Protocols Used for Blood Donations in Cats; Using a Dental Root Elevator to Remove Footpad Corns in Dogs: Two Practitioners ' Experience), Veterinary Forum (Feline Lungworm), Veterinary Clinical Pathology (Serum Creatinine Concentrations in Retired Racing Greyhounds) and has published several "What's your diagnonis?" pieces in the Jouranal of American Veterinary Association (JAVMA).
+He has also been a contributor to Celebrating Greyhounds Magazine.

 He and his wife, Amy, have two sons, two dogs and two cats.
 Dr. Feeman enjoys going for walks with his family, playing and watching almost any sport (although his younger son frequently reminds him how "old" he is when he plays) and is a huge Ohio State fan.
 Dr. Feeman also enjoys occasionally making veterinary TikTok (@GreyhoundDVM) videos despite both his sons telling him he is too old for TikTok.